 If you were anywhere in metro Vancouver yesterday you would of course know that it snowed a bit yesterday.
 And as a result it was a Kitsilano winter wonderland.

 Like everyone else, I was posting lots of images on my Instagram stories feed of snow falling and traffic struggling to get up the hill outside our apartment.

-When it was still snowing and the rising feeling of dread that winter was never going to end.
+When it was still snowing by then, and the rising feeling of dread that winter was never going to end.

-Growing up in an area of New Zealand that sees snow at sea level perhaps once every 30 or 40 years, I was totally sucked into the Northern Hemisphere movies and tv show that show people falling into snow drifts and making snow angels.
+Growing up in an area of New Zealand that sees snow at sea level perhaps once every 30 or 40 years.
+I was totally sucked into the Northern Hemisphere movies and tv shows, that have people falling into snow drifts and making snow angels.

-I was really surprised that so many drivers here didn’t seem to have winter tires considering how close we are to the mountains and how many people get away to enjoy the snow for the weekend.
+I was really surprised that so many drivers here didn’t seem to have winter tires.
+Especially considering how close we are to the mountains, and how many people get away to enjoy the snow for the weekend.

 So I am really glad I got out yesterday in the midst of it all and took some photos.